cavium-octeon-open-source/linux-octeon-progress/README.txt

 0bf4545 MIPS: OCTEON: Simplify/cleanup octeon_send_ipi_mask.
 1841d29 MIPS: Handle OCTEON BBIT instructions in FPU emulator.

 57a4c82 MIPS: OCTEON: Handle cn78XX counters in csrc-octeon.c
+	+++
+	this was merged as David said that csrc-octeon.c should be fixed.

 ab164ed MIPS: OCTEON: Don't write FAU registers for cn78XX 528bc85 MIPS: OCTEON: Use of_irq_init() to initialize interrupt controllers.
 4694a47 netdev: octeon-pow-ethernet.c: Don't disable interrrupt in interrupt handler.